Justin Hartley Is Rooting For Kevin And Sophie On ‘This Is Us’

 “I’m like Kevin,” Justin admitted.
 “I couldn’t possibly make a choice because they’re so great.
 For me personally, I know them as actors and as people, and they’re lovely human beings and talented actors.
 So there’s no possible way I could make a choice.”

 But don’t expect it to be an instant love reconnection.
 While Kevin’s ex-wife will meet him at a restaurant in this week’s episode, her initial intention is to tell him to take a hike.
-TV Line posted a sneak peek at Hartley’s reunion with his TV wife, in which his angry ex tells him, “I only came here today to tell you to go screw yourself.”
+TV Line posted a sneak peek at Hartley’s reunion with his TV wife, in which his angry ex tells him: “I only came here today to tell you to go screw yourself.”

 But a plate of lava fries—perhaps the couple’s go-to munchie back in the day?—keeps her lingering.
 For now, anyway.